Can I get any help with money on release?

 If you are worried about where you will live for the duration of your licence, you can call our Resettlement Advice Service on 0300 123 1999.

-I will be homeless on release.
+I will be homeless on release from prison.
 What are my options?

 Family and friends